markburns/fizz_buzz_enterprise_framework/README.md

 Simply stated it is this:

   Display a list of integers, if the number can be divided by 5 print out "Fizz".
-If it can be divided by 3 print out "Buzz"
+If it can be divided by 3 print out "Buzz".
+If it can be divided by both then print out "FizzBuzz"

 A beginner programmer's naive solution to the problem might be something like the following: